#470 - Old Man Bum, A Dream A Dream of Beef and Lust: 12 Bodies That Changed My Life

 you're still in the game.
 Lovely.

-Can I get the highest of the two?
+can i get the highest of the two?

 Uh

-Because they'll be different in the list.
+So they'll be different in the list.
 Yeah.

 I'm going to go for